Skip to main content

 On agenda: Final action:

-Title: FROM ALDERS SABIN, FLORES, DOUGLASS, HUBBARD AND C. RODRIGUEZ SUBMITTING A TEXT AND MAP AMENDMENT TO THE NEW HAVEN CODE OF ORDINANCES TO ESTABLISH THE DOWNTOWN FOR ALL OVERLAY DISTRICT
+Title: ZONING ORDINANCE TEXT AND MAP AMENDMENT OF THE NEW HAVEN BOARD OF ALDERS ESTABLISHING THE DOWNTOWN FOR ALL OVERLAY DISTRICT.

 Attachments: 1.
 FINAL CLEAN - DFA Zoning Text and Map Amendments to the New Haven Zoning Ordinance, 2.
 FINAL CLEAN - Downtown for All Map Amendment, 3.
 FINAL CLEAN WITH TRACK CHANGES - Technical Memo Summary of Proposed Updates to City of New Haven Zoning Ordinance, 4.
-FINAL REDLINE - DFA Zoning Text and Map Amendments to the New Haven Zoning Ordinance, 5.
-FINAL Order for DFA Text and Map Amendments, 6.
-Final Letter of Support for the Downtown For All Overlay District
+FINAL Order for DFA Text and Map Amendments, 5.
+Final Letter of Support, 6.
+FINAL REDLINE - DFA Zoning Text and Map Amendments to the New Haven Zoning Ordinance, 7.
+251112 LEG Presentation_Downtown for All, 8.
+1672-04 Downtown for All BOA_SignedLB, 9.
+Order_CLEAN COPY_Downtown District for All_Passed Out of LEG Committee on 11.12.pdf, 10.
+Schedule A_Zoning Ordinance_Downtown District for All_CLEAN COPY_Passed Out of Leg Committee on 11.12.2025

 title

-FROM ALDERS SABIN, FLORES, DOUGLASS, HUBBARD AND C. RODRIGUEZ SUBMITTING A TEXT AND MAP AMENDMENT TO THE NEW HAVEN CODE OF ORDINANCES TO ESTABLISH THE DOWNTOWN FOR ALL OVERLAY DISTRICT
+ZONING ORDINANCE TEXT AND MAP AMENDMENT OF THE NEW HAVEN BOARD OF ALDERS ESTABLISHING THE DOWNTOWN FOR ALL OVERLAY DISTRICT.

 body

-WHEREAS: All citizens of the City of New Haven should have access to a variety of safe, quality, affordable housing choices in all neighborhoods; and
+WHEREAS, all residents of the City of New Haven should have access to a variety of safe, quality, affordable housing choices in all neighborhoods;

-WHEREAS: the goals of the Downtown for All Overlay District include: expanding access to affordable housing; growing the City's tax base to support City services and a lower mill rate; creating good jobs through new construction and at local businesses; improving public safety by increasing foot traffic; and reducing local emissions by helping more residents live closer to jobs, school, shops, and public transit; and
+WHEREAS, the goals of the Downtown for All Overlay District include: expanding access to affordable housing, growing the city's tax base to support city services and a lower mill rate, creating good jobs through new construction and at local businesses; improving public safety by increasing foot traffic, and reducing local emissions by helping more residents live closer to jobs, school, shops, and public transit;

-WHEREAS: New Haven's Zoning Code was last revised in 1965 and does not reflect the needs of residents or market conditions that exist today; and
+WHEREAS, New Haven's Zoning Code was last comprehensively revised in 1965 and does not reflect the needs of residents or market conditions that exist today;

-WHEREAS: amending the New Haven Zoning ordinance to reduce barriers to housing development is a vital step in encouraging dense, affordable, and diverse development that increases housing access and vibrancy in the Downtown; and
+WHEREAS, amending the New Haven Zoning ordinance to reduce barriers to housing development is a vital step in encouraging dense, affordable, and diverse development that increases housing access and vibrancy in the Downtown;

 Click here for full text